International Students and Staff Centre (at the “Erasmus and International Home”)

 A “direct line” to ER-GO is found here.

-To apply for accommodation and other benefits a call is issued every July.
+To apply for accommodation and other benefits a call is issued in July every year.
 Information on the last issued call is available here.

 Other accommodation opportunities are listed here.